timothyvillaraza/Azure-Video-Transcript-RAG-API/readme-draft.txt

 CI/CD
     Setting Up Pipeline:
+        GitHub actions was used to setup the CI/CD pipeline I forgot which option it is, but I think the option is basic authentication so that creating new identies wasn't needed
         The initial project structure was made with func init {project name} --python v2
             - This makes it pretty easy to use the deployment center on azure portal to deploy it On the portal, use the deployment center on the azure portal and connect to the github repo